 A-code BKR: meaning, consequences and possibilities

-What is an A code with the BKR?
+What exactly does an A code mean?

 Learn more about BKR codes